 As you’d expect from the name of this question type, you’ll be required to explain why a problem is happening, and how that problem may be solved.

 This kind of question is very similar to the two-part question, but there are some distinctly unique features here.
 A cause-solution question will always start with a very brief description of a common problem, generally a single short sentence.
 Then, the first question will always either ask what the cause of the problem is, or ask what additional problems are being caused by the main problem.
 The second question will always ask how the problem or problems may be solved.

 Sample Cause and Solution Question

 Many large cities around the world lack affordable housing.
-What problems does a lack of affordable house cause?
+What problems does a lack of affordable housing cause?
 How can these problems be overcome?

 For a model essay that responds to this question, click here.

 How often does this question type come up?